ztomasze/5parsecs/Rules/Main Rules/Combat/Brawling.md

 > - 1" push back on each hit
 > - Melee clears stuns
 > - Multiple opponent rules (in favor of our Pack Tactics rules, which is the only time it has come up)

+#### Pack Hunters

+**Swarm Brood** is currently the sole example.

++ Pack hunters end their movement in your space but resolve any attack at the end of the enemy phase.
+There is no limit to the number who can enter you hex this way.
++ At the end of monster phase, resolve the brawling attack of each pack member in your hex.
+The first member attacks with its normal bonus, the second gains a +1, the third +2, and so on.
+After resolving the attack, that pack member moves "back" to the nearest open hex.
++ If you spend a luck point AND use it to move, all pack members in your hex who have not yet attacked will freely move with you.
+This resets the swarm bonus of the next attack back to +0 (reflecting the smaller pack that is still on you).